Key points

 "Cities are very attractive to people to live in… 'agglomeration' it's called - big cities have a lot of benefits and people will try to make it work there."

-Chief Economist of fund manager BetaShares David Bassanese hinted that Australia is not in a housing bubble currently.
+Chief Economist of fund manager BetaShares David Bassanese hinted that Australia is not in a housing bubble currently, as of 2021.

 "History suggests that the way the market will find equilibrium under these circumstances is through a lift in house prices, until mortgage affordability for the marginal buyer is reduced to at least the long-run average - if not pushed to previous trough levels if a bubble mentality develops."

-While Australia might not be in a property bubble in the strictest sense, ‘overvalued’ property seems to be more of an issue affecting homebuyers.
+While Australia might not be in a property bubble in the classical sense, 'overvalued' property seems to be more of an issue affecting homebuyers.

 What do governments do to 'protect the bubble'?

-There are various government policies that are designed to address housing affordability, but could instead fuel speculation and induce demand:
+There are various government policies that are designed to address housing affordability, but could instead fuel speculation, induce demand, and promote the financialisation of housing as an asset class:

 To quote urban planning expert Dr Cameron Murray: "If you want more housing, you build it.
 Instead, governments tweak the funding settings for social housing, tweak rules about town planning, buy equity in homes, and provide cash gifts to homebuyers."

-The NHFIC’s paper - mentioned earlier - also said: “A lower period of housing demand due to the global pandemic presents an opportunity to revisit housing policy frameworks – particularly planning frameworks – to ensure that policies can accommodate future population growth without adverse consequences for affordability.”
+A research paper by Housing Australia released in 2020 found: "A lower period of housing demand due to the global pandemic presents an opportunity to revisit housing policy frameworks - particularly planning frameworks - to ensure that policies can accommodate future population growth without adverse consequences for affordability."

 If the housing industry were to truly tumble, it would take a huge bite out of Australia's economy.
 According to the Property Council of Australia, over one in four wages in Australia rely on the property industry, with the sector employing more people than any other, whether that's tradespeople, real estate agents, construction workers, mortgage brokers, banking staff, insurance workers, solicitors and so on.